What do you do when you want to get away for the weekend, but don’t want to spend a small fortune on accommodation? You go camping.

 Until now.
 Here are the best dog-friendly camping spots in WA.

 As if we needed an excuse to go to Monkey Mia.
 The fact that this holiday park is dog-friendly is music to our ears.
 They do have some basic rules for bringing along your pup, such as ‘don’t leave your dog unattended in the campsite’ and ‘your dog cannot go swimming with the dolphins’—we think that seems pretty reasonable though.
 There’s also a beautiful dog beach at Netta’s Beach in Shark Bay, so you can soak up the rays with your furry friend.

 Big Brook Arboretum

-This newly-built campground has a whopping 42 campsites for tents, caravans and even group camping arrangements (puppy party, anyone?)
+This campground in Dwellingup has a whopping 42 campsites for tents, caravans and even group camping arrangements (puppy party, anyone?)
 They’ve also got a camp kitchen, BBQs and even a walking trail down to the river.
 How much is your dog going to love that?

 RAC Exmouth Cape Holiday Park

 If your pup doesn't mind long car trips, take them up north to RAC Exmouth Cape Holiday Park.
 This amazing venue, situated at the gateway to the Ningaloo Reef, allows you to camp with your dog as long as you follow some basic guidelines, i.e. your dog can’t have fleas and you have to clean up its poo.
 So really, just common-sense dog ownership.
 Plus, there are many picturesque parks and a dog beach in Exmouth you can take your pup to for a walk, run or a game of fetch.